papamac/bash-scripts/raspi_config_buster.md

  * **sudo raspi-config**
  * Use the down arrow to select 7 Advanced Options and press Return.
  * Use the down arrow to select A5 Resolution and press Return.
- * Use the up/down arrows to select DMT Mode 82 1920x1080 60 Hz 16:9 and press Return.
+ * Use the up/down arrows to select CEA Mode 16 1920x1080 60 Hz 16:9 and press Return.
  * Press Return again to acknowledge the resolution setting.
  * Click the right arrow twice to select Finish and press Return.
  * Press Return again to reboot.